Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Observation and Data Analysis

-We have modelled the FEP spectrum ($F_{ec}(\nu)$) for free-free absorption, induced Compton scattering and synchrotron absorption.
-We have used the radiative transfer equation $F_{ec}(\nu)=F_{nonec}(\nu)e^{-\tau(\nu)}$ to model the FEP spectrum, where $F_{nonec}$ is the power-law spectrum fitted to the observed NEP spectrum; which is taken to be constant throughout the orbit. $\tau(\nu)$ is the frequency dependent optical depth for different eclipse mechanisms proposed by \cite{Thompson_1994}.
-We used the non-linear curve fitting function {\it{curve\_fit}} of the {\it{scipy}} package.
+We modeled the FEP spectrum ($F_{ec}(\nu)$) for free-free absorption, induced Compton scattering, and synchrotron absorption.
+We used the radiative transfer equation $F_{ec}(\nu)=F_{nonec}(\nu)e^{-\tau(\nu)}$ to model the FEP spectrum, where $F_{nonec}$ is the power-law spectrum fitted to the observed NEP spectrum; which is taken to be constant throughout the orbit. $\tau(\nu)$ is the frequency dependent optical depth for different eclipse mechanisms proposed by \cite{Thompson_1994}.
+We used the nonlinear curve fitting function {\it{curve\_fit}} of the {\it{SciPy}} package.

 Analytical expressions of frequency dependent optical depths for the different mechanisms adopted from \cite{Thompson_1994} are used in this study.